CLCStriders/striders/_posts/2009-03-28-4K-Cross-Country-Champs-28-March-2009.md

 **Report**</p>

-Liza Barry won Gold in the woman&#8217;s 4k county cross country championships, with Rachel Vines winning a superb Silver, and Lisa Boyd a well deserved Bronze.
-The lady&#8217;s team also won the team prize.
+Liza Barry won Gold in the woman's 4k county cross country championships, with Rachel Vines winning a superb Silver, and Lisa Boyd a well deserved Bronze.
+The lady's team also won the team prize.

-Will Ferguson ran well to finish 4th in the men&#8217;s event, with Rich Dare finishing in 8th position having a solid run.
+Will Ferguson ran well to finish 4th in the men's event, with Rich Dare finishing in 8th position having a solid run.
 The conditions at plock court were very blustery and cold so it made this short race of only 2.8 miles very tough indeed

 Congratulations.
 Kindest Regards